1. Automation#

 The --Certificatename parameter must be a name without spaces or extensions such as .dk and .com etc. An example for a valid name would be certificateName or exampleCom.

-Step 5 - Activate the agent in TrustView
+Activate the agent in TrustView

 Follow the steps described here, but it can be found inside TrustView under the Automation menu section.